kbridson/rails-demos-and-deets-2021-test/demo-new-rails-project.md

 ---
-title: 'Demo 2: Setting Up a New Rails Project'
+title: 'Setting Up a New Rails Project'
 ---

 # {{ page.title }}